Synthetic Fixed-Income Securiti - Consensus Indicates Potential 4.4% Upside

-Synthetic Fixed-Income Securiti with ticker code (GIS) now have 17 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 71 and 50 calculating the average target price we see 63.41.
-With the stocks previous close at 60.73 this indicates there is a potential upside of 4.4%.
-The 50 day MA is 60.97 while the 200 day moving average is 59.82.
-The company has a market capitalisation of $36,384m.
+Synthetic Fixed-Income Securiti with ticker code (GIS) have now 17 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The target price ranges between 71 and 50 calculating the mean target price we have 63.41.
+Given that the stocks previous close was at 60.73 this is indicating there is a potential upside of 4.4%.
+The day 50 moving average is 60.97 and the 200 day moving average is 59.82.
+The market capitalisation for the company is $36,384m.
 Company Website: http://www.generalmills.com

 General Mills manufactures and markets branded consumer foods worldwide.
 The company operates in five segments: North America Retail; Convenience Stores & Foodservice; Europe & Australia; Asia & Latin America; and Pet.
 It offers ready-to-eat cereals, refrigerated yogurt, soup, meal kits, refrigerated and frozen dough products, dessert and baking mixes, bakery flour, frozen pizza and pizza snacks, snack bars, fruit and salty snacks, ice cream, nutrition bars, wellness beverages, and savory and grain snacks, as well as various organic products, including frozen and shelf-stable vegetables.
 It also supplies branded and unbranded food products to the North American foodservice and commercial baking industries; and manufactures and markets pet food products, including dog and cat food.
 The company markets its products under the Annie’s, Betty Crocker, Bisquick, Blue Buffalo, Blue Basics, Blue Freedom, Bugles, Cascadian Farm, Cheerios, Chex, Cinnamon Toast Crunch, Cocoa Puffs, Cookie Crisp, EPIC, Fiber One, Food Should Taste Good, Fruit by the Foot, Fruit Gushers, Fruit Roll-Ups, Gardetto’s, Go-Gurt, Gold Medal, Golden Grahams, HÃ¤agen-Dazs, Helpers, Jus-Rol, Kitano, Kix, LÃ¤rabar, Latina, LibertÃ©, Lucky Charms, Muir Glen, Nature Valley, Oatmeal Crisp, Old El Paso, Oui, Pillsbury, Progresso, Raisin Nut Bran, Total, Totino’s, Trix, Wanchai Ferry, Wheaties, Wilderness, Yoki, and Yoplait trademarks.
 It sells its products directly, as well as through broker and distribution arrangements to grocery stores, mass merchandisers, membership stores, natural food chains, e-commerce retailers, commercial and noncommercial foodservice distributors and operators, restaurants, convenience stores, and pet specialty stores, as well as drug, dollar, and discount chains.
 The company operates 466 leased and 392 franchise ice cream parlors.
 General Mills was founded in 1866 and is headquartered in Minneapolis, Minnesota.